The RBC Avion Visa Infinite is RBC’s flagship product, and currently offering its highest-ever signup bonus.

-This card is currently offering an elevated promotional welcome bonus of 35,000 Avion points for new cardholders, a significant improvement from the standard offer of 15,000 points and the highest we’ve ever seen on the card.
+This card is currently offering an all-time high promotional welcome bonus of 55,000 RBC Rewards points for new cardholders, a significant improvement from the standard offer of 15,000 points and the highest we’ve ever seen on the card.

-What can you do with Avion points?
-The most compelling option is to transfer Avion points to several frequent flyer programs.
+What can you do with RBC Rewards points?
+The most compelling option is to transfer RBC Rewards points to several frequent flyer programs.

 The points can be transferred at a 1:1 ratio to British Airways Avios and Asia Miles, at a 100:1 ratio to WestJet Dollars, and at a 10:7 ratio to American Airlines AAdvantage.

 Best of all, RBC often puts on 30% or even 50% promotions for transferring points to their partner programs.
-For example, in their most recent promotion, you’d get a 50% bonus on any Avion points you transfer over to British Airways Avios.
+For example, in their most recent promotion, you’d get a 50% bonus on any RBC Rewards points you transfer over to British Airways Avios.

-These can be some of highest value uses of RBC Avion points.
-If you signed up via the current 35,000 Avion points offer, for example, and transferred the points over to Avios during a 50% promotion, you’d get 52,500 Avios – good for a whopping number of short-haul flights, or enough to make significant progress towards a multi-carrier ticket.
-That’s an incredible deal!
+These can be some of highest value uses of RBC Rewards points.
+If you signed up via the current welcome offer of 55,000 RBC Rewards points, for example, and transferred the points over to Avios during a 50% promotion, you’d get 82,500 Avios – good for a Qatar Airways Qsuites business class ticket to the Middle East – that’s an incredible deal!

 The RBC Visa Infinite Avion comes with pretty strong protection, as would be expected for a premium credit card:

 Emergency medical insurance for the first 15 days of any out-of-province trips

 Travel accident insurance, covering death or dismemberment, of up to $500,000